cesarvr/blog/content/post/prometheus.md

 ## Container Patterns

-This article went longer than I though, but I think now you should now enough to put this knowledge into practice, here are some suggestion where using multiples container can be interesting:
+This article went longer than I though, but now you should be able to create applications with multiple containers and how to achieve this using OpenShift.

-- You can divide applications in two containers one container handles the business logic, other container handles the network security.
-- You can encapsulate the networking recovering capabilities (circuit breaker, etc) inside a container you know like Istio.

-For more ideas here is a nice [paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45406.pdf) we more containers patterns.
-In the next post we are going to write our Ambassador container to read the telemetry.
-Cheers!.
+If you want to know more about the container patterns you can take a look a this [paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45406.pdf).
+In the next post we are going to write our Ambassador container so we can read some usage pattern on any arbitrary servicez.